2020PB/police-brutality/reports/Texas.md

 A 20-year-old black man is hospitalized in critical condition after police shot him with beanbag rounds outside police headquarters Sunday night.
 He suffered a fractured skull and brain damage.

+Police continued to fire on the crowd as well as medics attempting to assist the man.

 Austin Police Chief confirms that police shot him with 'non-lethal' beanbag rounds and claims that he was not the intended target for the projectile.

+tags: medic, bean-bag, shoot

 id: tx-austin-1